Yes you really need SSL

 HTTPS (web access using SSL) is a communications protocol for secure communication on the Internet.
 The main motivation for HTTPS is authentication of the visited website and protection of the privacy and integrity of the exchanged data.

-In its popular deployment on the internet, using SSL on your WordPress site provides authentication of your website to your web visitors.
+In its popular deployment on the internet, using SSL on your Wordpress site provides authentication of your website to your web visitors.
 It provides a reasonable guarantee that one is communicating with precisely the website that one intended to communicate with, as well as ensuring that the contents of communications between the user and site cannot be read or forged by any third party.

 What are the benefits of a secure website?